 AUCKLAND, New Zealand (AP) _ Billy Bates works in the sewer with water up to his shins and sweat pouring from his superbly conditioned body.

 He loves it.

 The cramped area below deck on America’s Cup yachts is called the sewer.
-That’s Bates’ domain on AmericaOne, which can reach the Cup finals against New Zealand by beating Prada of Italy in the best-of-9 challenger finals, tied 3-3 going into Thursday’s race was postponed one day by light wind.
+That’s Bates’ domain on AmericaOne, which can reach the Cup finals against New Zealand by beating Prada of Italy in the best-of-9 challenger finals, still tied 3-3 after Thursday’s race was postponed one day by light wind.